Sagz9000/TheVooDooBox/README.md

 *   **Hardware Native**: Purpose-built for the **Proxmox/KVM stack** with a high-speed WebSocket-to-TCP console relay, providing significantly lower latency than standard VNC implementations.

 ---
-*Maintained by the VoodooBox Research Team.*
+*Maintained by the VoodooBox Research Team...me JP*